- Download Infant Registration Form

 - Immunization Records

-- Key Fob Agreement (Blaine, Brooklyn Park, Crocus Hill, Lino Lakes & Maple Grove)
+- Key Fob Agreement - Parent Version (Blaine, Brooklyn Park, Crocus Hill, Lino Lakes & Maple Grove)

 Weekly tuition is collected through ACH and funds are withdrawn automatically from a provided checking account.
-Tuition is collected each Monday for full-time and part-time families.
-If a day is requested by a family and approved by the director for part-time or drop-in schedules, the daily amount will be ACH’d that week.
+Tuition is collected each Friday for the following week of care for full-time and part-time families.
+If a day is requested by a family and approved by the director for part-time or drop-in schedules, the daily amount will be ACH’d that week at the drop in rate.
 Should the ACH debit return due to insufficient funds, a fee of $30 will be added and the payment will be retried.
 A child’s care will be terminated if tuition is unable to be collected for two consecutive weeks.
 To reinstate a child immediately requires a full payment of the outstanding balance and the next regular tuition.
+New Creations cannot accept cast as payment.

 In efforts to keep our buildings as secure as possible, all doors are locked between the hours of 9:30 a.m. and 3:00 p.m. at our Andover and Ramsey locations.
 At our Blaine, Brooklyn Park, Crocus Hill, Lino Lakes, and Maple Grove locations, key fobs are used to access the centers.
 Big Lake families use a code to enter the premises.
 Upon enrollment, families receive a key fob agreement if applicable.